gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 Yesterday on Twitter the inimitable Morten Just posted a preview of a tool he's created that wrap ffmpeg to allow movies, such screen recordings but pretty much anything, to be re-encoded to a smaller filesize.

-I responded with a trick I use to do the same on right-click using a macOS app called ContextMenu, and others said it was possible to do it using Automator (with some caveats).
+I responded with a trick I use to do the same on "right-click" context menu using a macOS app called ContextMenu, and others said it was possible to do it using Automator (with some caveats).
 In this blog post I'll compare the two.

 But first... let's talk about how we will make this work.